60 Simple Bucket List Ideas that are Cheap (or Completely Free!)

-Dining and seeing a movie solo is a big fear amongst many.
-And it can be pretty cheap to conquer it.
+Dining solo is a big fear amongst many.
 Face this fear today by planning a date with yourself.
 It’d make for a perfect solo evening if you find a delicious new restaurant, where you try a new food and then head over to the theater for an evening seeing the hottest release.

 Don’t worry too much about being alone, because when it comes down to it most people really aren’t paying as much attention to you as you think.
 They are wrapped up in their own lives!

-Most of us haven’t done this since we were children.
+This is one of those fun things to do at home that most of us haven’t done this since we were children!
 You don’t find too many opportunities where you can concentrate on one thing, so be present and let everything else in your mind go.
 That alone will be worth every minute.

 21. ✧ Start an Herb Garden

-Buying fresh herbs at the grocery store can get expensive.
-Instead find a cheap (or free) container and make your own herb garden.
-You don’t need a lot of space and the vessel can be anything from a wooden crate to a mason jar to an old tire.
+Gardening can be a lot of fun and growing your own herbs is a great way to promote a healthy lifestyle and teach the same to your kids.
+They will definitely have a blast digging in the soil and planting seeds, growing seedlings and watering them.
+You don’t need a lot of space and the vessel can be anything from a simple wooden crate to a mason jar to an old tire.

-You can easily download many classics to your Kindle for free.
-Find a ton of free classics on Amazon.
+Don’t know what to read?
+Here’s 25 of the best classics to read.
+You can also easily download many classics to your Kindle for free— some on Amazon.

 23. ✦ Eat a New Food